-Most addicts are confused about what recovery is or is not.
-If you have an addiction recovery requires you to become a different person because the person you are now is not working.
-Recovery requires you to become totally honest.
+Most addicts are confused about what recovery is or isn’t.
+If you have an addiction, recovery requires you to become a different person because the person you were wasn’t working.

-- You don’t accept you are an addict.
+- You don’t accept you’re an addict.

 - You find a therapist and expect them to do all the work in changing you.

 - You get angry with the professional helping you because you think you know better than they do but you don’t because you are the addict.